Personalized Dermatology • Prescription Required

 Is hydroquinone better than natural lightening agents for melasma?

-Can compounded treatments address multiple types of pigmentation together?
+Can compounded treatments address multiple types of pigmentation?

-Do I need to avoid sun exposure during treatment?
+Do I need strict sun protection during treatment?

 Yes.
-Strict SPF 30+ protection is essential.
-Many lightening agents increase photosensitivity, and UV exposure can worsen pigmentation or reverse progress.
+Daily use of broad-spectrum SPF 30+ sunscreen is essential because UV exposure stimulates melanin production and can worsen pigmentation or reverse treatment progress.

-What should I do if my pigmentation worsens during treatment?
+What should I do if pigmentation worsens during treatment?

 What is the difference between melasma and age spots?

-Melasma typically appears as symmetric patches influenced by hormones.
-Age spots are discrete hyperpigmented spots caused by cumulative sun exposure.
+Melasma appears as symmetrical patches on the face and is influenced by hormones and sun exposure, while age spots (solar lentigines) are discrete dark spots caused by cumulative UV damage.